ricardo-andre-pool-cen/Equipo-0_prototipo_de_software_-seudo_repositorio./Act#2 Administración.md

 - Carlos Alberto Espadas Canul: 16
 - Jaime Armando Osorio Muñoz: 16

-Every activity is going to have its own evaluation rubric, while in Github its going to be posted at the top of the file, in the digital boards its going to be included with the green squares with the name:
+Every activity will have its own evaluation rubric, which is placed at the beginning of the document in table format.
+It shows the members who participated in the development of the activity along with the points they earned.
+Following that, there is a link to the digital board for the activity, which includes a graphic that allows a better visualization of the collaborator's organization, with the activity flow and color-coded sections.

-There, the members who contributed to the activity and the points they get are going to be registered, every part of the activity in Github is going to be inside some parenthesis that separate the content for it to be appreciable in which parts a member worked on and how much points got, in the digital boards is going to be included in the way of blue notes on the side of the part of the activity:

-If any accident prevents a member from contributing to his minimum points, his missing points will be assigned to another member and it will be justified the inequality of the affected member, so the minimum points for each member can change and another board will be posted modified with some changes if an accident reaches to happen.

 ### CONTRIBUTION METRIC PER ACTIVITY: